sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

 Grafana
   --grafana.host  The Grafana host used when sending annotations.
-  --grafana.port  The Grafana port used when sending annotations to Grafana.  [default: 80]
+  --grafana.port  The Grafana port used when sending annotations to Grafana.  [default: 80] --grafana.auth  The Grafana auth/bearer value used when sending annotations to Grafana.
+See http://docs.grafana.org/http_api/auth/#authentication-api

 Graphite
   --graphite.host                  The Graphite host used to store captured metrics.